British comics: 20th century

 During the 1950s and 1960s, the most popular comic for older age-group boys was Eagle published by Hulton Press.
-Eagle was published in a more expensive format, and was a gravure-printed weekly.
-This format was used originally by Mickey Mouse Weekly during the 1930s.
+Eagle was published in a more expensive format, and was a gravure-printed weekly, with regular sales of nearly one million.
+(This format was used originally by Mickey Mouse Weekly during the 1930s.)
 Eagle's success saw a number of comics launched in a similar format — TV Century 21, Look and Learn and TV Comic being notable examples.
 Comics published in this format were known in the trade as "slicks."
 At the end of the 1960s, these comics moved away from gravure printing, preferring offset litho due to cost considerations arising from decreasing readership.

 However, the boys' adventure comic was still popular, and titles such as Valiant and Tiger, published by IPC Magazines, saw new adventure heroes become stars, including Roy of the Rovers who would eventually gain his own title.
 Odhams Press was a company that mainly printed (adventure-oriented) new material; it also reprinted American Marvel Comics material in its Power Comics line, which included the titles Smash! and Fantastic.

 By 1970 the British comics market was in a long-term decline, as comics lost popularity in the face of the rise of other popular pastimes for children.
 Initially, the challenge was the rising popularity of television, a trend which the introduction of colour television to Britain during 1969 set in stone.
 In an effort to counter the trend, many publishers switched the focus of their comics to television-related characters.
 The television shows of Gerry Anderson, such as Thunderbirds and Captain Scarlet and the Mysterons, had begun this in the mid-1960s with the launch of tie-in comics such as TV Century 21 and Lady Penelope, which included strips related to Anderson's TV shows (as well as other popular programs of the era).
 Polystyle Publications already published a TV-related comic for young children called TV Comic, and in 1971 moved into the older market with Countdown (later retitled TV Action).
 The teenage market saw Look-in magazine feature strips solely based on popular television programs.

 Another strand of the reaction to television was the launch of comics focused entirely on association football (a sport as popular as television amongst boys), with titles such as Shoot and Scorcher and Score.
 Those comics that didn't compete with the popularity of television began to close down, merging with the few survivors.